BBaysinger/bb-portfolio/docs/architecture-decisions.md

 ---

 ## 2025-09-14 – Dev Environment Hosting

+**Decision:** Host dev and prod environments on the same EC2 instance with different subdomains.

+- `dev.bbinteractive.io` → dev containers
-  - `mysite.com` → prod containers
+- `bbinteractive.io` → prod containers

 **Reasoning:**

-- Avoids cost of a second EC2 instance (~$7–8/mo).
+- Avoids cost of a second EC2 instance (~$7–8/mo)
-- Still provides a live dev environment accessible at a separate subdomain.
+- Still provides a live dev environment accessible at a separate subdomain
-- Keeps deployment consistent with production (same stack).
+- Keeps deployment consistent with production (same stack)
+- Avoids confusion of juggling multiple `.pem` files
+- Clearer mental model for deployment pipeline (prod + dev both on one host)

+**Alternatives considered:**

-- **Separate EC2 instance for dev**: Cleaner isolation, but doubles costs.
+- **Separate EC2 instance for dev**: Cleaner isolation, but doubles costs
-- **Ephemeral dev envs (Fly.io, Railway, etc.)**: Cheaper, but less consistent with prod.
+- **Ephemeral dev envs (Fly.io, Railway, etc.)**: Cheaper, but less consistent with prod
-- **Local-only dev**: Fine for personal use, but doesn't provide a shareable dev URL.
+- **Local-only dev**: Fine for personal use, but doesn't provide a shareable dev URL

 **Status:** ✅ Active

-- Avoids confusion of juggling multiple `.pem` files.
-- Clearer mental model for deployment pipeline (prod + dev both on one host).

-**Status:** ✅ Active

 ## 2025-09-16 – Base OS Migration

+**Decision:** Use **Debian 12** as the base OS for EC2 instances instead of Ubuntu.

+**Reasoning:**

-- More stable and lightweight than Ubuntu, with fewer default packages and less bloat.
+- More stable and lightweight than Ubuntu, with fewer default packages and less bloat
-- Security updates are more conservative, reducing risk of sudden package breakage.
+- Security updates are more conservative, reducing risk of sudden package breakage
-- Long support cycles make it easier to “set and forget” for a low-maintenance portfolio server.
+- Long support cycles make it easier to "set and forget" for a low-maintenance portfolio server
-- Strong ecosystem and compatibility with Docker + CI/CD workflows.
+- Strong ecosystem and compatibility with Docker + CI/CD workflows
-- Clean baseline for learning: demonstrates deliberate OS choice and shows knowledge of trade-offs.
+- Clean baseline that demonstrates deliberate OS choice and knowledge of trade-offs

 **Alternatives considered:**